Masts and planning

 Site acquisition / access / lease arrangements between landlords and network operators are commercial matters and enquiries should be directed to the relevant operator(s).

-Planning procedures vary across the UK regions and are subject to various national and devolved administrations' laws.
-Ofcom does not have statutory responsibilities for planning but has compiled the following guidance on these issues.
+Planning procedures vary across the UK regions and are subject to various National and Devolved Administration laws.
+Ofcom does not have statutory responsibilities for Planning but has compiled the following guidance on these issues.

 Ofcom has no role in the enforcement of planning law or the siting of telecommunications masts.
-The responsibility for planning policy falls to the DCLG - Department for Communities and Local Government.
-In particular, Section 5 (paragraphs 42 46) of DCLGs National Planning Policy Framework (March 2012) outlines the planning criteria for communications infrastructure for England and Wales.
+The responsibility for planning policy falls to the DLUHC - Department for Levelling Up, Housing and Communities.
+In particular, Section 10 (Communications) of the National Planning Policy Framework (2021) outlines the planning criteria for communications infrastructure for England.
 There is also a Code of best practice on mobile network development in England.

 National governments have developed their own planning policies:

-Communications operators may apply to Ofcom for an authorisation of the Electronic Communications Code to facilitate planning applications but, other than granting this (subject to consultation) and keeping a list of authorised companies, Ofcom takes no part in the planning process.
+Communications operators may apply to Ofcom for an authorisation of the Electronic Communications Code to facilitate planning applications but, other than granting this (subject to consultation) and keeping a list of authorised companies, Ofcom takes no part in the planning process itself.

 Individual planning authorities administer the planning laws locally and issue permission to build through the normal planning process.
 Views or questions about planning applications for any specific site should be addressed to the relevant local planning authority.
-Addresses for local councils can be found at
+Find addresses for local councils.

 Industry information on masts and planning issues

 The trade association MobileUK is a central contact point for enquiries to the industry.
 Among its publications is an industry code of practice on mobile network development which includes operator contact points for mast enquiries.